thalper/March-Madness/README.md

 Rylee Benes

-On Tuesday, I seperated my bracket file so that the bracket mapping happens first by itself, then the bracket is created later instead of all at the same time.
+On Tuesday, I separated my bracket file so that the bracket mapping happens first by itself, then the bracket is created later instead of all at the same time.
 This allows us to add the team names to the mapping before the bracket is created.
 On Thursday, I created our CI using GitHub Actions through python-app.yml.
 This allows us after every commit to set up an environment, set up our dependencies, and run any testing that we later create to squash bugs.
 We can track if everything works properly through the Actions tab on our repository.
-I also created the deliverable that summerizes our build-system and CI throroughly.
+I also created the deliverable that summarizes our build-system and CI thoroughly.

 # References